Prag8855/aab/content/guides/losing-your-job.md

 ### Citizens and permanent residents

 Nothing happens to your permanent residence or citizenship.

+It should not affect your permanent residence or citizenship application.[^28]

 ## What happens to your health insurance